Fluffy Blueberry Pancakes

 - Caramel sauce

-This easy pancake recipe is pretty simple and straightforward, but I do have a few pancake-making tips that I’ve learned along the way.
+This easy pancake recipe is pretty simple and straightforward, but I do have a few tips that I’ve learned along the way.
 Here are some recommendations:

 - Don’t over-mix the batter.
 You want to gently fold the wet and dry ingredients together until you have a lumpy, just-moist batter.
 Lumps are good, trust me!
 If you beat the batter until it is perfectly smooth, you’ll have a very dense, flat pancake instead of a light and fluffy one.

 - Don’t press down on the pancake with the back of your flipper.
 This can cause them to flatten and it won’t help them cook any faster.

 - Only flip once.
-Flipping the pancakes back and forth causes them to deflate and become dense, so when it’s time to check if they’re done on bottom, just barely lift them to take a peek.
+Flipping these back and forth causes them to deflate and become dense, so when it’s time to check if they’re done on bottom, just barely lift them to take a peek.